-"I was just going to tell you that it is bad manners to push past people when they are in front of a door without grunting at least a warning ahead of time."
+"I was just going to tell you that it is bad manners to push past people when they are in front of a door without at least grunting a warning ahead of time."
 There.
 She felt better already, crossing her arms over her chest, she stared at him, waiting for an apology.
 All but rolling his eyes at her, he gave her his back again, moving forward with the flow of the line.
 What a complete ass!
 Tapping him on the shoulder, she gained his attention once more, which would have been exactly what she wanted if not for again being assaulted by his piercing amber eyes.
 Doing her best to ignore them, she pressed her case again.
 "Do you not realize that it is rude to behave that way?
 You could have knocked me over or hit me with the door."
-Just then the line moved and the employee asked if the man wanted the usual, to which he just shoved money forward in response.
+The line moved then and the employee asked if the man wanted the usual, to which he just shoved money forward in response.
 So apparently he was always a jerk, no matter the occasion.
 Returning his face to hers, he gazed levelly at her and answered.

 "Well, you aren't on the ground and the door didn't hit you."
 Picking up his drink, an arrogant grin spread over his lips as he continued speaking, "So I guess you are going to be just fine then."
 Without waiting for her reply he walked briskly out of the little shop, taking a good portion of her day's patience and good mood right out with him.
 Stepping ahead, she placed her order doing her best to be extra nice to the man behind the counter for the lack of courtesy shown by the last customer.
 As she took her tea, she thanked him before rushing out.

 "I can't believe we are in HIS class, apparently he is practically a genius and gorgeous to boot."
 Shaking her head, she hated idle gossip, however found herself engrossed in their chatting out of boredom.
 Class should have started by now, but the professor was late which was her biggest pet peeve and part of the reason she didn't mind getting somewhere early.

 For instance, look at Alphonse.
-He was in a wheelchair and was still a good looking, friendly guy.
+He was in a wheelchair and was a good looking, friendly guy.
 She glowered at the idea that someone would find him inadequate solely from circumstances he probably couldn't help.
-Tuning the woman out before she heard anymore vile statements tumble from their mouths, she noticed the girl next her was already a good ways into the book for that class.
+Tuning the women out before she heard anymore vile statements tumble from their mouths, she noticed the girl on her left side was already a good ways into the book for that class.
 Huge wire glasses framed her big, coffee colored eyes and brown, shaggy hair was trimmed to just under her chin.
 She was adorable, in a distinctly smart way.

 "Hello everyone, my name is Edward Elric.
 I am your Biology 101 professor."
 Walking over to the board, he scribbled his name loudly with a piece of chalk.
 Wasn't that Alphonse's last name?
 Now that she thought about it the two did look very similar.
 After setting down his own bag, he finally turned to face his students.
-Golden eyes widening momentarily in surprise at his recognition of her sitting in the very front row of his classroom.
+Golden eyes assessing the room and then widening momentarily in surprise at his recognition of her sitting in the very front row of his classroom.
 A wide smile crossed his face, as she was sure he was ticking off all of the possible ways he could and would pay her back for her bold anger this morning.
 Sighing yet again, Winry wished she had sat anywhere else but in the place she had.
 Pulling away his measuring gaze from her expression of 'what I wouldn't do to be invisible right now' back onto his stack of syllabuses, he quickly separated them into stacks that could be passed down each of the rows.

 As he stepped next to her to hand her the stack, her hand touched his accidentally and she noticed how oddly hard his own gloved hand was.
 Then it hit her, why would he be wearing gloves in the middle of summer?
-Flashing her eyes to his, she saw him scowl at her assessment of this and he quickly moved on to the next row.
+Flashing her eyes to his, she saw him scowl at her observation of this and he quickly moved on to the next row.
 He was fitted with automail, he had to be!
 She could hardly suppress her excitement.
 Recalling her classmates former words, she found herself completely fixated on his movements from there forward.
 There were only a few automail shops in the country and she found herself wishing she could ask him about his.

 The hours passed by faster than she would have guessed.
 They reviewed some basic things that she had covered in high school, and she was glad to find she remembered more than she thought she would after taking a year off.
-Talking about biology was interesting as it had been for her before, of course it helped that she found herself fascinated about the way Professor Elric explained things.
-He was excited about the content, which seemed to be enough to hold the rapt attention of the class as well.
+Talking about biology was as interesting as it had been for her before, of course it helped that she found herself fascinated about the way Professor Elric explained things.
+He was excited about the content, which seemed to be enough to hold the rapt engrossment of the class as well.
 Besides his enthusiasm for the material, she had found it hard to ignore his handsome features.
 No wonder there were almost as many women in the class as men.

 "Hey, you..."
 He trailed off searching for the seating chart to find her name, successfully.
 "Winry Rockbell."
 Stopping in her tracks, she just knew he was going to call her out on her behavior at the coffee shop.
 To her surprise, his eyes were glued to the paper in disbelief and a hint of something else, regret or sadness maybe?
-She wasn't sure why but she was equally shocked to find that she didn't like that look marring his golden face.
+She wasn't sure why but she was equally shocked to find that she didn't like that look marring his face.
 Standing in the silence he had left between them she waited for whatever it was to pass.
 "Um, nevermind Ms. Rockbell."
 He seemed to breathe over her name as he said it, with that same haunted expression before turning to pack up his things.
 She was going to leave, but then her mouth preceded her brain and she couldn't stop the words that came out of her mouth.

 "You know, you really should get that checked out Professor Elric.
 If you let it go much longer it will only get to be more painful."
 When he stared open mouthed at her for her forwardness, she got nervous and began to babble.
 "Also I'm sorry about this morning, I was a bit pushy and you were right, I didn't get hit by the door or anything so it wasn't a big deal."
-An incredulous look crossed his face at everything she had just said and after pausing for a moment, he finally responded.
+An incredulous look crossed his face at everything she had said and after pausing for a moment, he finally responded.

 "I see, so you are sorry now that you know I have a disability?
 Though I am impressed at your picking up on it so quickly, I do not need or want your sympathy Ms.-" Eyes flashing bright in anger and embarrassment that he had taken her kindness so wrong, Winry cut him off.

 Without another glimpse in his direction to see whatever smug or offended look she had left him with, she huffed angrily out of the door.
-Maybe she could just transfer to another teacher, at a different time.
-Granted, she would have to change the rest of her schedule also, but it would be well worth it, she just didn't think that spending three hours, three days a week with this man was going to work.
+Maybe she could transfer to another teacher, at a different time.
+Granted, she would have to change the rest of her schedule also, but it would be well worth it, she didn't think that spending three hours, three days a week with this man was going to work.
 Especially after admitting to herself that she really had over stepped the invisible line that separated teacher from student, and honestly, she didn't want to have to meet his molten eyes again.

-Brushing off the whole situation, she figured she should leave to meet with Alphonse for late lunch, and then go back to the office and see about switching her schedule around.
-That was a good plan of action, and as her stomach growled in agreement she headed off in the direction of the coffee shop.
+Brushing off the whole situation, she figured she should leave to meet with Alphonse for late lunch and then go back to the office and see about switching her schedule around.
+That was a good plan of action and as her stomach growled in agreement, she headed off in the direction of the coffee shop.